fostermadeco/cf-field-non-unique-slug/README.md

 #### `npm run upload`

 When you are ready to upload a new version of the app to CF, run this command.
-You don't need to run a build first.
+After you run a build.

 Uploads the build folder to contentful and creates a bundle that is automatically activated.
 The command guides you through the deployment process and asks for all required arguments.